 Not surprisingly, lawsuits filed by patients who have experienced gynecomastia, heart disease, and death were not the beginnings of trouble for OMJ and Johnson & Johnson.
 In 2010, its’ manufacturers began settling federal lawsuits brought by the government for paying kickbacks to multiple medical facilities in exchange for their physicians who would prescribe Risperdal both for its approved and off-label uses.
 So far, Risperdal’s manufacturers have paid almost $2.5 billion to settle these claims.

 Recent Verdict Orders Makers of Risperdal to pay $8 Billion

-A man who was prescribed this drug as a child has finally had his day in court recently, as a Philadelphia jury handed down their verdict on his Risperdal injury case.
+A man who was prescribed Risperdal as a child has finally had his day in court recently, as a Philadelphia jury handed down their verdict on his Risperdal side effects lawsuit – Philadelphia’s largest settlement to date.
 In October 2019, the jury awarded the defective medication victim a sum of $8 billion in damages after he claims his antipsychotic medication caused him to grow enlarged breasts (gynecomastia) when he was a child.
 These billions of dollars in damages were mostly awarded as punitive damages, which are intended as a form of punishment and are typically awarded when the defendant’s behavior is found to be especially harmful.
-Johnson & Johnson’s knowledge of this drug and adequately warn the general public is troubling.
+Johnson & Johnson’s knowledge of this drug and failure to adequately warn the general public is troubling.

 The defendant, Nicholas Murray, was prescribed Risperdal from 2003 to 2008, a total of five years, during which time he developed gynecomastia.
 This prompted Murray to take his case to court, where he and his defective drug lawyer are attempting to get justice.

-One of the central factors, in this case, revolved around the fact that the makers of Risperdal allegedly knew of the risk of this side effect, but did not thoroughly communicate its seriousness to the seller, doctors, and patients.
+Risperdal has proven to be a very dangerous drug.
+13,000 lawsuits have been filed alleging it caused someone harm.
+One of the central factors, in this case, revolved around the fact that the makers of Risperdal allegedly knew of the risk of this side effect, but failed to warn and communicate its seriousness to the seller, doctors, and patients.
 This drug is presently marketed by Janssen Pharmaceuticals.

 Johnson & Johnson Is No Stranger to Lawsuits